Health and Safety page

 A Link Between Childhood Obesity and School Lunch

 Thankfully, HFFMCSD is committed to serving healthy food options in its cafeterias.
 Currently, the district is looking to change the school lunch program to become even healthier.

 Peer Pressure is something that is not well understood.
 Why is it that teenagers do things in groups they would not do by themselves?
 The article below summarizes a recent research article on teen driving and peer pressure done my Temple University researchers.
 Below is the link for the article.

 Teen Driving and Peer Pressure

 New York winters can be tough on the back.
-Below is an helpful article on how to save your back form Winter.
+Below is a helpful article on how to save your back from Winter.